flanksource/docs/mission-control/docs/config-db/concepts/transform.md

 ## Changes

 ### Exclusions

-Some configs can have changes in high volume that may not be relevant.
-Example: A kubernetes Node config changes frequently as the pods in the cluster update their images.
-From the node's perspective the image changes are irrelevant.
+Some configurations can change frequently and may not be relevant.
+For example, a `Kubernetes::Node` configuration changes often as pods launched and stopped.
+From the node's perspective, these image changes are irrelevant.

-This is where exclusions can become handy.
-Here's an example that ignore all image changes in a kubernetes node config:
+This is where exclusions become useful.
+Here's an example that ignores all image changes in a `Kubernetes::Node` configuration:

 ```yaml title="kubernetes-scraper.yaml"
 apiVersion: configs.flanksource.com/v1